Congregations Lead Initiative

 The Congregations Lead Initiative uses the design thinking framework to guide participants in their innovation process.
 Congregational teams will use interviews and feedback from community members to empathize with joy and pain points, generate ideas, create prototypes of ministry experiments and launch their innovations.
 This work is done with the support and guidance of their ELCA coach, their synod staff and the Innovation home area at the ELCA churchwide organization.

-Resources in Development
+Resources

 The Congregations Lead Initiative has partnered with LEAD to develop resources for the prototype phase of the cohort's journey.
 This workbook, available in English and Spanish, will guide congregations as they conduct their own ministry experiments.